rempsyc/cv/README.md

 4. Change the order of sections by changing the order of code chunks.
 5. Edit the individual files (“childs”) to edit your sections’ content as desired (e.g., `publications.Rmd`).
-6. To output the CV to PDF, simply Knit `cv.Rmd` (shortcut is Ctr+Shift+K)
+6. To output the CV to PDF, simply knit `cv.Rmd` (shortcut is Ctr+Shift+K)

 ## Tips

--   If you are using a word processor as well as RStudio, one tip to save time is to change the relevant content section (e.g., `publications.Rmd`) from `Source` to `Visual` (top left in RStudio) before copy-pasting your publications and other formatted content.
-    This way, all the existing formatting (bold, italic, etc.) will be kept and you won’t have to manually recreate all the formatting.
 -   Request a short version by setting `short` to `TRUE` in `cv.Rmd`.
 -   Add `eval = !short` to code chunk options to make them optional for the short version.
+-   If you are using a word processor as well as RStudio, one tip to save time is to change the relevant content section (e.g., `publications.Rmd`) View from `Source` to `Visual` (top left in RStudio) before copy-pasting your publications and other formatted content.
+This way, all the existing formatting (bold, italic, etc.) will be kept and you won’t have to manually recreate all the formatting.
--   It is possible to import data from other sources automatically (from ORCID, Google Scholar, or another platform), but I have not personally experimented with this yet.
+-   It is also possible to import data from other sources automatically (ORCID, Google Scholar, etc.), but I have not personally experimented with this yet.
 More info can be found [here](https://pkg.mitchelloharawild.com/vitae/articles/data.html).

 ## Notes